Sun Safety Tips for Seniors: Older Adults and Sun Exposure

 - Participate in any outdoor activities during the hours of 10 AM and 4 PM (also ensure frequent “shade breaks”)

-Following sun safety tips is only the first step in protecting senior citizens.
+Following sun safety tips is only the first step in protecting seniors.
 Being educated on sun myths vs. truths is also extremely vital.

-Here are a few myths and the truth about them:
+Here are a few myths and the truth about sun safety for seniors:

 Truth: Seniors should only have about 15 minutes or less of sun exposure two or three times during the week.
 If they have this exposure on their face and hands, they will produce adequate amounts of Vitamin D. Also, Vitamin D is not only found in the sun, it is also found in foods and in multivitamins.
 Cautions such as wearing sunscreen, a hat and sunglasses are necessary.